Muslim Marriages are performed at the Sharia Court. You must provide two witnesses for the marriage.

 Following a trend that has become common in many developed countries, more and more Qatari citizens are waiting longer to get married.
 According to a 2011 report released by the Social and Economical Survey Research Institute (SESRI) at Qatar University, about two-thirds of women either marry late or never get married.
 Contributing factors include improved education for women and greater female participation in the workforce.

-The average age gap between bride and groom is dwindling from five years to 2-3 years.
-Family size is also getting smaller, though more than 80% of households still comprise five or more people.
-The fertility rate has dropped from 5.7 per woman in 1990 to 3.9 in 2009.
+The average age gap between bride and groom ranges from five years to 2-3 years.
+Family size is also getting smaller.
+The fertility rate has dropped from 5.7 per woman in 1990 to 3.9 in 2009, and reached 2.8 in 2021.

 A population bulletin, Sukkan Bulletin, is issued on a quarterly basis by the Permanent Population Committee, to highlight the population condition in the State of Qatar and the endeavors exerted towards improving the lifestyle of the population – whether citizens or residents – in Qatar.
 This includes statistics and updates on age structure, gender ratio, the progress made towards realizing the Population Policy 2017-2022, among many other useful information.